YoussefChaabouni/gtfs-integrated-pooling-system/README.md

 2. Chaabouni, Y., Araldo, A., de Palma, A., & Arib, S. (2022, November).
 PoolLines: modeling carpooling as ephemeral lines in GTFS for effective integration with public transit.
 In Proceedings of the 15th ACM SIGSPATIAL International Workshop on Computational Transportation Science (pp. 1-4). https://dl.acm.org/doi/abs/10.1145/3557991.3567795

+To run the code, you need first to install OpenTripPlanner.
+You can follow this tutorial: https://docs.opentripplanner.org/en/latest/Basic-Tutorial/